Jammy2211/PyAutoLens/docs/general/configs.rst

         user and the large number of files output by PyAutoLens can exceed this limit.
 By removing files the number of files is restricted only to the .zip files. skip_completed -> bool
-        If True, and if the results of a `NonLinearSearch` were completed in a previous run, then all processing steps performed at the end of the `NonLinearSearch` (e.g. output of sample results, visualization, etc.) are skipped.
+        If True, and if the results of a non-linear search were completed in a previous run, then all processing steps performed at the end of the non-linear search (e.g. output of sample results, visualization, etc.) are skipped.

-        If False, they are repeated, which can be used for updating visualization or the `NonLinearSearch` pickles to a new version of PyAutoLens.
+        If False, they are repeated, which can be used for updating visualization or the non-linear search pickles to a new version of PyAutoLens.
     grid_results_interval -> int
         For a GridSearch non-linear optimization this interval sets after how many samples on the grid output is